harsh204016/SCRAPIE/README.md

 # Quick Try

-Visit the below deployed link of our website. http://hackistica22-hackfrenz.herokuapp.com/
+Visit the below  link of our website.

+http://hackistica22-hackfrenz.herokuapp.com/